Digirolamo/FlowNet/README.md

 # FlowNet
 A python library for simple flow networks.
-Automatically reduces the network size when multiple sinks and sources are used.
+Automatically reduces flow network sizes when multiple sinks and sources are specified.
+Works with adjacency matrix representations.

 Here is a example: